dkkcharles/INFO-2602-FINAL-tutor-claims-project/README.md

 Shania Harold 816006213

-This app was developed to make the preperation of claim forms easier for DCIT tutors.
+This app was developed to make the preparation of claim forms easier for DCIT tutors.